Michel Aoun: United States

+Syria

+During the Lebanese Civil War, Aoun, as head of a disputed Christian government, waged a "war of liberation" against Syrian forces deployed in Lebanon.
+After returning to Lebanon in 2005, Aoun began advocating for better relations with Syria, saying "This is an old story that is now over.
+We must have better relations with Syria."
+Aoun visited Syria in 2008, predicting a "bright future" for ties between Lebanon and Syria after talks with President Bashar al-Assad.
+As president, Aoun adopted a friendlier position towards Syria and dispatched ministers to Damascus to secure the return of Syrian refugees.

+In 2015, he stated that there are no Lebanese detainees remaining in Syria.
+This was proved false after the fall of the Assad regime where thousands of prisoners were freed, including multiple Lebanese who have been held there since the Lebanese Civil War and endured torture.
+Aoun became heavily criticized for his neglection and his political opponents called for him to be held accountable.

 Personal life

-Marriage and family

-A son of Naim and Marie Aoun, he married Nadia El-Chami on 30 November 1968 and together, they have three daughters.
+A son of Naim and Marie Aoun, he married Nadia El-Chami on 30 November 1968; they have three daughters.
 The first, Mireille Aoun, who works as his personal advisor and is married to Roy Hachem, the CEO of Aoun's OTV.
 The second one is Claudine Aoun who serves as the president of the Arab Women Organization since 2019 and the National Commission For Lebanese Women since 2017, and married to Brigadier-General Chamel Roukoz, a decorated officer who took part in Aoun's liberation war, Nahr al-Bared conflict and Battle of Sidon.
-He is also a Member of Parliament, elected in the 2018.
+He is also a Member of Parliament, elected in 2018.
 The third, Chantal, is married to Gebran Bassil, whom she met at an FPM conference in Paris in 1996.
 He served as a minister in different cabinets, and succeeded Aoun as president of the Free Patriotic Movement in 2015.

-His nephew, Alain Aoun, is a Member of Parliament, elected in 2009 and 2018.
+His nephew, Alain Aoun, is a Member of Parliament, elected in 2009, 2018 and 2022.

+He is unrelated to Joseph Aoun, who was Commander of the Lebanese Armed Forces during his presidency and succeeded him in 2025 as President of Lebanon.